KDCube is built around apps

 4. 4

-Set as default bundle via the Admin Dashboard
+Set the default app in the Admin Dashboard

-Open the AI Bundles Dashboard (/api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/ai_bundles).
-Your registered bundle appears in the list.
-Set it as the default_bundle_id for the tenant/project.
-The change is applied immediately via Redis — no restart needed.
+Open the app dashboard at the technically named ai_bundles operation.
+Your registered app appears in the list.
+Set default_bundle_id for the tenant/project.
+The change is applied immediately; no restart is needed.

 Option B: Standalone (Without Platform)